North Hollywood Man Charged in Series of Sex Assaults Against Daughters of Neighbors, Friends

-A North Hollywood man will face trial in a series of sex assaults targeting underage girls whose parents who knew, prosecutors said Monday.
+A North Hollywood man will face trial in a series of sex assaults targeting underage girls whose parents he knew, prosecutors said Monday.

 Simon RuizHernandez, 51, is accused of abusing the daughters of his neighbors and family friends over the course of more than 15 years, starting in 2003, the Los Angeles County District Attorney’s Office said in a news release.